elibarrow/BAE305-SP24-LAB9/README.md

 The main goal of this lab was to learn how to implement PID control in an Arduino circuit to allow the robot to maintain a set distance from a wall.
 When the wall is moved farther away, the robot will move forward to maintain the distance and vice versa.
 To achieve this goal, we created a program to allow the program to sense the distance with an ultrasonic sensor and for the robot to automatically adjust the robot's distance.
 The robot is also the same robot we created in Lab 6 of BAE 310.

 For Part 1 of the lab, we used the same robot we assembled in Lab 6.
 Next, we opened Arduino IDE installed the PID_V2 Library, and included it in the code.
 Modify the code to define the setpoint, measurement, and output, and initialize the PID control and loop function.
 Lastly write the setpoint, measurement, and output values to the serial port to verify the operation.
 For Part 2 of the lab, we will implement the PID controller into the robot movement so the robot will maintain the desired distance from an object.
 Write a function to indicate the robot to move back or forward depending on the measured distance and tune the system by modifying Kp, Ki, and Kd.
-We did not complete part 3 of the lab due to it being to difficult.
+We did not complete part 3 of the lab due to it being too difficult.

 ### Lab Objectives: ###